iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pennstatehealth.android.pshh.ondemand 5 reviews"/>
 </p>

+> Its was my first time, and my Anxiety was threw the roof.
+But overall it was a different experiance and cool too.would use it all the time.very convenient and easier then coming to office and getting sick.
+Thank you<br> :date: __2021-03-03 20:34:50__

 > It was an overall good experience just in case of emergency and I couldn't make an in person appointment..<br> :date: __2021-02-25 21:26:28__

 > Video was great hard to hear the doc had my volume up all the way and still difficult to hear.<br> :date: __2021-02-24 21:24:03__